Profile Definitions and Methodology

 A hospital's county, Core Based Statistical Area (CBSA), and geographic coordinates (i.e. longitude and latitude) are determined through commercial geocoding based on the hospital's address.
 Please note that CBSAs replaced Metropolitan Statistical Areas (MSAs) upon implementation of new standards in 2000.

-Medicare Fiscal Intermediaries (FIs) are private insurance companies that serve as the federal government's agents in the administration of the Medicare program, including the payment of claims.
-The name of the FI is obtained from a hospital's most recent Medicare cost report.
+Medicare Administrative Contractors (MACs) are private insurance companies that serve as the federal government's agents in the administration of the Medicare program, including the payment of claims.
+The name of the MAC is obtained from a hospital's most recent Medicare cost report.

 - Urban / Rural Designation